 A few of over 200 current projects from the Aga Khan Foundation.

 The Foundation extends a helping hand to communities and individuals so they may live with dignity and hope.
-Take a glimpse at our projects to see the impact your contribution makes on saving lives, educating children and helping families to lift themselves out of poverty.
+Take a glimpse at our projects to see the impact your contribution makes on saving lives, educating children, and helping families to lift themselves out of poverty.
+A full list of our current projects can be found here.

 AKF Stories from the Field